Colin Archer: Legacy

-Colin Archer sold several boats to Sweden in the early 1880s and Swedish designers soon adapted the Archer type for pilot-boats and yachts.
+Colin Archer sold several boats to Sweden during the early 1880s and Swedish designers soon adapted the Archer type for pilot-boats and yachts.
 Norwegian pilot- and fishing boat builders converted to the Archer type after the rescue boat had shown its seaworthiness in 1894.

 Archer also had customers in Denmark, Germany, Holland and England.
 In 1904, he built a boat for the writer Erskine Childers named the Asgard.
-Childers had just written the novel The Riddle of the Sands; he was later shot by firing squad.

 Outside Scandinavia, the rescue boat lines have been the most popular design.
 The Archer-type outside of Norway has more beam and smaller rig than Archer's actual yachts.

-In 1908 the 47 feet OEGER was designed by Archer but built in Porsgrunn.
+In 1908 the 47 feet Oeger was designed by Archer but built in Porsgrunn.
 The customer was the English sailor Haig that had already sailed in north Norway and wanted to have a more seaworthy boat to go to Spitsbergen.
 The lines were narrower version (32% beam) of the Mk.
 III rescue boat.
 The rig, however, was cutter with large sail area.
 The boat was sold to Ralph Stock in 1919 who undertook a cruise around the world with her.
 In 1921 the popular book The Cruise of the Dream Ship based on Stock's voyage was published.

-In the early 1920s, a 47 feet yacht was built in China.
-The lines were based on Colin Archer’s 1908 Mk.
+During the early 1920s, a 47 feet yacht was built in China.
+The lines were based on Archer's 1908 Mk.
 III rescue boat plans.
-The boat was named SHANGHAI and sailed to Denmark in 1923/24 by the Danish owners and sold to an American judge F. DeWitt Wells to undertake a voyage similar to the Vikings to America.
-In June 1923, plans for SHANGHAI were published in the American magazine MotorBoat.
+The boat was named Shanghai and sailed to Denmark in 1923/24 by the Danish owners and sold to an American judge F. DeWitt Wells to undertake a voyage similar to the Vikings to America.
+In June 1923, plans for Shanghai were published in the American magazine MotorBoat.